-Our board of directors approved a compensation program under which our independent directors are entitled to receive the following annual retainer and committee fees for their service as directors:
+Our board of directors has approved a compensation program under which our independent directors (currently Messrs.
+Leibowitz, Mackie and Tamaroff) are entitled to receive the following annual retainer and committee fees for their service as directors:

-- for service as a director, an annual retainer of \$45,000; - for service as a chair of the audit committee, \$20,000 (increased to \$95,000 effective January 1, 2019); and - for service as a member of the audit committee other than as a chair, \$10,000.
+- for service as a director, an annual retainer of \$45,000 (increased to \$50,000 effective April 1, 2020, but such increase is being deferred as we assess the impact of the Covid-19 pandemic, and we expect to pay the aggregate amount of the deferred retainer increases if and when market conditions allow); - for service as a chair of the audit committee, \$105,000 (increased from \$95,000 effective January 1, 2019); - for service as a member of the audit committee other than as chair, \$10,000; and - for service as a chair of the compensation committee, \$95,000.

 Retainer and committee fees are paid in arrears.
-In addition, Mr. Leibowitz, Mr. Mackie and Mr. Tamaroff each received an option award with respect to 30,000 shares of our Class A common stock in connection with their election to our board of directors and, for each year of service thereafter, will be entitled to an option award with respect to 20,000 shares of our Class A common stock, vesting annually over three years, subject to continued service.
+Our independent directors received an option award with respect to 30,000 shares of our Class A common stock in connection with their initial election to our board of directors in December 2018, which vests annually over three years, subject to continuous service.
+Our independent directors are also entitled with respect to their service in 2019 to an option award with respect to 20,000 shares of our Class A common stock, vesting annually over three years, subject to continued service.
 All non-employee directors are reimbursed for customary business expenses incurred in connection with attending board and committee meetings.

-The following table sets forth information regarding compensation awarded to, earned by or paid to our non-employee directors in connection with their service from December 10, 2018, the date we completed our business combination, through December 31, 2018.
-Prior to the business combination, AHPAC did not pay compensation to the members of the board of directors for their service on the board of directors.
+The following table sets forth information regarding compensation awarded to, earned by or paid to our non-employee directors in connection with their service for the year ended December 31, 2019.
 We do not pay any compensation to our President and Chief Executive Officer in connection with his service on our board of directors.
 See "Executive Compensation" for a discussion of the compensation of Mr. Gillheeney.

-Fees earned or paid in Optio on awards (\$)
+Fees o earned or paid in

-Name cash (\$)(1) (2) Tota ıl (\$)
+Name cash (\$)(1) Option awards (\$)(2) Total (\$)

 Alan A. Ades \$ \$ \$

 Maurice Ades \$ \$ \$

 Albert Erani \$ \$ \$

-Arthur S. Leibowitz \$ 3,792 \$ 80,770 \$84 ,562
+Arthur S. Leibowitz \$ 150,000 \$ \$15 0,000

-Wayne Mackie \$ 3,208 \$ 80,770 \$83 ,978
+Wayne Mackie \$ 150,000 \$ \$15 0,000

 Glenn H. Nussdorf \$ \$ \$

-Joshua Tamaroff \$ 3,208 \$ 80,770 \$83 ,798
+Joshua Tamaroff \$ 55,000 \$ \$ 5 5,000